ShubhamBhut/ElderScrolls-Universe_name_generator/README.md

 **Project Goals:**

-The primary goal of this project is to facilitate ESO players in creating lore-friendly character names.
+The primary goal of this project is to facilitate Elder Scroll games players in creating lore-friendly character names.
 Additionally, it aims to provide modders with a tool to generate fitting names for their in-game creations.

 **Getting Started:**